Intersecting $P$-free families: Intersecting -free families

 We now establish the cases of equality.
 First let us notice that by Lemma \ref{mainlemma}, we have $\abs{\F} = \frac{R}{n}$ if and only if we have equality in \eqref{mainineq1} for each $\sigma$.
-However, we just saw that if $I > 0$, the inequality~\eqref{mainineq1} is never sharp when $n$ is large enough (for both the $n$ is even case and $n$ is odd case).
-Thus, we have $I = 0$ for every $\sigma$.
-However, since any middle set of $\F$ appears as an isolated interval on some $\sigma$, we may conclude that $\F$ has no middle sets (i.e., $\abs{\F_m} = 0$).
+However, we just saw that if $I > 0$, the inequality~\eqref{mainineq1} is never sharp when $n$ is large enough (for both the $n$ even case and $n$ odd case).
+Thus, we have $I = 0$ for every $\sigma$, and by Lemma \ref{lem9} $\F_0^\sigma=\h_{0,n,2}^\sigma$ or $\F_0^\sigma=\h_{x,n,2}^\sigma$ (depending on the parity of $n$).
+This implies that $\F^\sigma$ is 2-Sperner for every $\sigma$.
+If there is a chain of length three in $\F$, then clearly there is a $\sigma$ such that $\F^\sigma$ contains all three members of this chain, a contradiction.
 Therefore, $\F$ is $2$-Sperner and so the equality cases follow from Theorem \ref{kspint}. \end{proof}